tommasomoretti/nameless-analytics/README.md

 ## Batch data loader
-Load data effortlessly from a structured CSV into BigQuery main table.
+Load data in batch effortlessly from a structured CSV into BigQuery event raw table.

 Read more about [Nameless Analytics Batch Data Loader](https://github.com/tommasomoretti/nameless-analytics-batch-data-loader/)